 It is possible to make changes to the fitting schedule after it has been approved, but it is can be difficult and costly.

-Any changes must be communicated to the builder and suppliers, and may necessitate the procurement of additional materials or labour as well as new documentation to reflect the changes requested and update affected contract documents.
+Any changes need to be communicated to the builder and suppliers, and may require extra materials or labour, along with updated documentation to reflect the requested changes and amend the affected contract documents.

 Changes may also cause delays, depending on the stage of the project, which can be frustrating and inconvenient for everyone involved.